 | Membership Requirement | Must join the credit union | No membership required |

-Regulation: Credit unions are regulated provincially, which means each institution’s rules vary depending on the province.
-Meanwhile, private lenders operate with fewer regulations and oversight, which creates differences in lending standards, rules, and requirements for loans.
+- Regulation: Credit unions are regulated provincially, so each institution’s rules vary by province.
+Private lenders operate with fewer regulations and oversight, which creates differences in lending standards, rules, and requirements.

-Cost: Private lenders tend to charge much higher interest rates than credit unions and may have additional origination or document fees.
+- Cost: Private lenders tend to charge much higher interest rates than credit unions and may have additional origination or document fees.
+This is the main trade-off for easier approval.

-Membership: There’s no need to be a member in order to apply for a loan with an online lender, unlike with a credit union.
+- Membership: There’s no need to be a member to apply with a private lender, unlike with a credit union.

-Requirements: Credit unions may be lenient, especially for members, but online lenders are usually more flexible—often working with bad credit or alternative income sources.
+- Requirements: Credit unions may be lenient, especially for members, but private lenders are usually the most flexible — often working with bad credit or alternative income sources.

-Approval And Funding Speed: While credit unions may take days to provide notification of loan approval, online lenders often approve applications within 24 hours, and even on the same day the application is submitted.
-Funding is also much faster with online lenders, who typically deposit the funds within hours following loan approval.
+- Approval and funding speed: While credit unions may take days to notify you of approval, private lenders often approve applications within 24 hours, sometimes the same day.
+Funding is also much faster, often within hours of approval.

 Bottom Line

-There are a handful of advantages to seeking out a loan from a credit union, including potential savings in lower rates and fees, and a better chance of loan approval with bad credit.
-Just make sure you consider all your options before choosing to work with a credit union; it’s always important to find the best fit based on your financial needs.
+There are a handful of advantages to seeking out a loan from a credit union, including potential savings through lower rates and fees, and a better chance of loan approval with bad credit.
+Just make sure you consider all your options before choosing to work with a credit union — it’s always important to find the best fit based on your financial needs.